Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 , "+" buttons below.
 The slider change the coefficient of the number in scientific notation, the "-" button reduces the number by 10 times, and the "+" button increases the number by 10 times.

-Once you are done, click "Change salary" and click "Confirm" in the [command information](#command-information).
+Once you are done, click "Change salary".
 You may select other pop type under "Pop:" to change their salary as well.

 #### Option 2: DefaultSalaryAI